jestjs/jest/packages/jest-validate/README.md

 # jest-validate

-Provides handy validation errors and warnings for given configuration object.
+Generic configuration validation tool that helps you with warnings, errors and deprecation messages as well as showing users examples of correct configuration.

 ```
 npm install --save-dev jest-validate